Jason2Brownlee/AuthoritySite/README.md

 I focused on technical writing for developers.

 My thesis was that developers are lazy and would prefer to search for and copy-paste answers online rather than understand an API or read a technical book (I know, I'm one of them).
-I call this _no one will RTFM_.
+I refer to this as: "_no one will RTFM_".

 Therefore I created websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
 I offer free tutorials, free guides and free email courses, then offer paid information products for those readers looking to take the next step.